kajacx/wasm-bridge/docs/wasm_modules.md

 You can use wasm-bridge without the component model, but not many features are implemented.

+The provided API is identical to wasmtime's API, so read [wasmtime's documentation](https://docs.wasmtime.dev/) on how to use this crate.

 ## Implemented features

 - Load a module from bytes or from WAT text
 - Instantiate a module with or without imports
-- Get (typed) exported function and call it
+- Get typed or untyped exported function and call it
 - Multivalue returns from exported and imported functions
 - Supported value types: `i32`, `i64`, `u32`, `u64`, `f32`, `f64`
 - Access store's data from Caller (imported fn)